Retired police officer A.J. Gillinger, 51, talked his son out of following in his footsteps.

 “It was local for us, but every police department across the nation … felt the wrath of that incident,” Allen told The Epoch Times.
 “Now we have this portrayal in the media that police officers are bad police officers, the mean police officers, the killers, [and] police officers are not held accountable for their actions.”

 “That’s where I started to see the major decline,” Allen said.
-It used to be considered an honorable job, something to be proud of, but that changed.
+It used to be considered an honorable job, something to be proud of, but that changed, she said.

 In the St. Louis Police Department, Allen said, “we’re 147 police officers short right now.”

 “The general public has a fairly one-dimensional view of what a law enforcement officer is and does,” Shannon told The Epoch Times.
-It’s not just about patrolling the streets and arresting people.
+It’s not just about patrolling the streets and arresting people, he said.

 Officers have to be proficient in using multiple software programs, Shannon said.
 They have to multitask and be able to prioritize their work in a matter of seconds.
 They must be able to perform at a high level physically and also function mentally under “an enormous amount of stress,” he said.